aws-samples/amazon-omics-tutorials/example-workflows/gatk-best-practices/README.md

 If this is the first time running any workflow, `make` will perform the following build steps:

-1. Configure and deploy the `omx-ecr-helper` CDK app
+1. Check if the Amazon ECR Helper for AWS HealthOmics CDK app has been deployed

    Workflows that run in AWS HealthOmics must have containerized tooling sourced from ECR private image repositories.
 These workflows use 4 unique container images.
-The `omx-ecr-helper` is a CDK application that automates converting container images from public repositories like Quay.io, ECR-Public, and DockerHub to ECR private image repositories.
+The Amazon ECR Helper for AWS HealthOmics is a CDK application that automates converting container images from public repositories like Quay.io, ECR-Public, and DockerHub to ECR private image repositories.

-2. Run a Step functions state machine from `omx-ecr-helper` to pull container images used by these workflows into ECR Private Repositories
+2. Run a Step functions state machine named `omx-container-puller` to pull container images used by these workflows into ECR Private Repositories
 3. Create AWS IAM roles and permissions policies required for workflow runs
 4. Create an Amazon S3 bucket for staging workflow definition bundles and workflow execution outputs
 5. Create a zip bundle for the workflow that is registered with AWS HealthOmics